-Unlike intrinsic motivations for sports betting (e.g. betting out of enthusiasm), which are associated with harmonious passion and tend to have positive consequences for the individual, extrinsic gambling motivations (e.g. money) are related to an obsessive passion, which in turn can have negative consequences such as addictive behavior.
+Unlike intrinsic motivations for sports betting (e.g. betting out of enthusiasm), which are associated with harmonious passion and tend to have positive consequences for the individual, extrinsic gambling motivations (e.g. money) are related to an obsessive passion.
+These in turn can have negative consequences such as addictive behavior.

 While every sports bettor has different motivations for placing bets, the chance of winning can clearly be postulated as a universal betting motivation.
 Other common motivations include social gain, intellectual challenge, enthusiasm, escape from problems, entertainment / fun, or the demonstration of competence.